Skip to content

 • Output settings expose codec (H.264, H.265), resolution, and bitrate sliders, so you can match the source quality

-• A 30-minute 1080p Drive video took roughly 4 minutes end to end, most of it server-side processing
+• A 30-minute 1080p Drive video typically takes a few minutes end to end, most of it server-side processing

 If your source is a YouTube link rather than a cloud share, the safer companion route is the dedicated YouTube to MP4 converter page, which covers download permission and channel ownership in detail.